wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 ![trace span details](images/tracing_traces_browser_span_details.png)

 Span details include:
 * Application tags.
-These are the application, service, cluster, and shard, as selected on the Services page.
+These are the application, service, cluster, and shard, as selected by the trace query.
 * Other tags including the trace ID.
 * A clickable link to the corresponding dashboard that lets you examine the metrics associated with the call.